alicia-tsai/ccClub/README.md

 ## Welcome to ccClub

-This website contains my course and tutorial material for [Coding & Co-working Club (ccClub)](http://www.ccclub.io/home/).
+Hello, I am Alicia.
+I am one of the lead instructor at [Coding & Co-working Club (ccClub)](http://www.ccclub.io/home/).
+This website contains my course and tutorial material for ccClub.

 ccClub offers free coding courses and study groups for those who are interested in learning Python and its applications.